AVEVA/sample-adh-bulk_upload-dotnet/README.md

 ## Configuration

 This sample needs an OMF client credential created.
-For details on creating those see [OSIsoft Learning Channel](https://www.youtube.com/watch?v=52lAnkGC1IM).
+For details on creating those see [AVEVA Learning Channel](https://www.youtube.com/watch?v=52lAnkGC1IM).

 Configure the sample using the file [appsettings.placeholder.json](BulkUploader/appsettings.placeholder.json).
 Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.

-1. `Resource` can usually be left as default, but should be the host specified at the beginning of the URL in the [OCS API Console](https://cloud.osisoft.com/apiconsole)
+1. `Resource` can usually be left as default, but should be the host specified at the beginning of the URL in the [ADH API Console](https://datahub.connect.aveva.com/apiconsole)
 1. `TenantId` should be the ID that comes after `/Tenants/` in the same URL
-1. `NamespaceId` should be the name of the OCS [Namespace](https://cloud.osisoft.com/namespaces) to send the data to
+1. `NamespaceId` should be the name of the ADH Namespace to send the data to
-1. `ClientId` should be the ID of a [Client Credentials Client](https://cloud.osisoft.com/clients).
+1. `ClientId` should be the ID of a [Client Credentials Client](https://datahub.connect.aveva.com/clients).
 1. `ClientSecret` should be the secret from the Client Credentials Client that was specified
 1. `DataView` is the path to the dataview json file.
 1. `Type` is the path to the type json file.